NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/RV.rst

 5. `Weibull <https://dakota.sandia.gov//sites/default/files/docs/6.9/html-ref/variables-weibull_uncertain.html>`_

    User provides shape parameter (:math:`k`) and scale parameter (:math:`\lambda`)  for the Weibull distibution.
-The density function of the normal distribution, as a function of these quantaties is:
+The density function of the Weibull distribution, as a function of these quantaties is:

    .. math::